The planning system can be a confusing mess. Here is an explanation of the situation at Danes Moss.

 The applicants for most of the planning applications for the SMDA project are TG Ltd and Engine of the North.

-Engine of the North, read Cheshire East Council.
+For Engine of the North, read Cheshire East Council.
 Engine of the North was incorporated in 2013 and is a company wholly owned by the Council.
 A decision was made to wind down the company in January 2019.
-This has still not happened although the council claim that the company is dormant and due to be closed down this year.
-Mr Paul Bayley is the sole director of Engine of the North and was apparently appointed to the role in 2019 to oversee the closure of the company.
+This has still not happened although the council used to claim that the company was dormant and since 2019 have said they intend to close the company “in the next 12 months”.

 So, if Engine of the North is no longer driving the SMDA project on behalf of the council, who is?

-It appears that an informal grouping of council officers have taken on the project led by Peter Skates, the Director of Growth and Enterprise with occasional help from Charles Jarvis, Head of Economic Development and Brendan Flanagan, Head of Rural and Cultural Economy.
+The council officers who are involved are Peter Skates, the Director of Growth and Enterprise with occasional help from Charles Jarvis, Head of Economic Development and Brendan Flanagan, Head of Rural and Cultural Economy.
 Whether there is anyone on this team with an expertise or basic understanding of ecology, climate change, nature – in other words ‘the real world’ – is not at all clear.

-Judging by the statements from the council and the Leader of the Council, the project is being driven from a purely short-term financial perspective that ignores and contradicts the council’s stated priorities on the environment.
+Judging by the statements from the council, the project is being driven from a purely short-term financial perspective that ignores and contradicts the council’s supposed priorities on the environment.

 Does Cheshire East Council really care about nature and climate change?